 US President Donald Trump spent the weekend in Florida.
 Getty Images

-Ship struck in Strait hours after Trump says US Navy to escort tankers
+Ship struck in Strait of Hormuz as Trump says US Navy would escort tankers

-US President Donald Trump said the US will start escorting foreign vessels out of the Strait of Hormuz from Monday under a new "humanitarian" initiative.
+US President Donald Trump said the US would start escorting foreign vessels out of the Strait of Hormuz from Monday under a new "humanitarian" initiative.

-In a post on Truth Social, Mr Trump said countries not involved in the Middle East conflict had asked Washington for help to free ships stranded in the strategic waterway.
+In a post on Truth Social, Mr Trump said countries not involved in the Middle East conflict had asked Washington for help to free ships stranded in the important waterway.

-Hours after the statement, the British Navy's maritime centre, based in Dubai, reported a vessel had been struck 78 nautical miles north of Fujairah in the Strait of Hormuz.
+The United Kingdom Maritime Trade Operation, based in Dubai, reported a vessel had been struck "78 nautical miles north of Fujairah" in the Strait of Hormuz.
+A map showed the site closer to Musandam in Oman.

 The US operation could lead to an open conflict between Iran and American forces, but Mr Trump said neutral ships must be allowed safe passage.